CandyDevelopment/CandyCommandAPI/README.md

 ---
 <h2 align="center"><b>ATTENTION: ONLY WORKS FOR PAPER AND ITS FORKS (1.13 - 1.16.5 WORKS FOR SPIGOT)</b></h2>
-<h3 align="center">ONLY LATEST VERSION ARE SUPPORTED BETWEEN 1.13 AND 1.16.5, AND TO USE CANDY COMMAND API IN 1.13.2, 1.14.4, 1.15.2, 1.16.5 YOU MUST INSTALL THE PLUGIN CandyCommandOldNmsAdapter WHICH IS IN MODULE <b>`candy-command-oldnms-adapter`</b></h3>
+<h3 align="center">ONLY LATEST VERSION ARE SUPPORTED BETWEEN 1.13 AND 1.16.5, AND TO USE CANDY COMMAND API IN 1.13.2,
+1.14.4, 1.15.2, 1.16.5 YOU MUST INSTALL THE PLUGIN CandyCommandOldNmsAdapter WHICH IS IN MODULE <b>`candy-command-oldnms-adapter`</b></h3>
 <h3 align="center">IF YOU NEED OTHER VERSION SUPPORT AFTER 1.17+ PLEASE CREATE ISSUE.</h2>

-<h3 align="center">Oops, I forget that version too low not support java 17, so support for 1.13 - 1.16 need a better solution</h3>
+<h3 align="center">Oops, I forget that version too low not support Java 17, so support for 1.13 - 1.16 need a better
+solution</h3>

 ---

 <h3 align="center">Usage</h3>

 <h4>For maintainer</h4>
 If you want to fork this project to maintain it or do other things, after you import the project, you may find that some classes imported in class CandyCommandAPI under `candy-command-impl` module is missed.
 Don't worry, it is not a problem, because we imported implementations for different version like `candy-command-impl-1-20-4`, and we need the re-obfuscated jar, so the original sources won't be imported.
 You should run `gradle shadowJar` task before modify anything in `candy-command-impl` module.

 <h4>For developer</h4>

 **Preparation** \
 Before you starting create a command, you should get the CommandService first.

 ```java
 CommandService service = CommandService.getService(); // To get the service, you should make sure that the server has installed the plugin CandyCommandAPI
 CommandManager commandManager = service.getCommandManager(); // Related to commands